 Looking ahead

-As the number of connected devices grows – think smart homes, virtual reality headsets, and entire “smart cities” – the need for more data capacity increases.
-LiFi offers a way to expand our wireless networks, allowing for more devices, faster communication, and smoother global connectivity.
+As the number of connected devices grows, the need for more data capacity increases.
+LiFi offers a way to expand our wireless networks, allowing for more devices, faster and more secure communication, ultimately improving global connectivity.

 LiFi is still evolving and will likely work alongside WiFi, fiber optics, satellites, and even quantum networks in the future.
 Together, these technologies can create a ‘network of networks’ that ensures everyone in the UK and beyond has access to fast, secure, and reliable internet.